Tycro-Games/tycro-games.github.io/_posts/2026-01-14-Learning-Multithreading-With-A-Logger.md

 pin: true
 ---

 Logging is a pretty basic concept which you get exposed to quite early as a programmer.
 The most fundamental programming exercises are usually about logging to a console or to a file.
 Multithreading on the other hand, has always been something that had a complex aura around it.
-As my curiosity compels me to do, I aimed to make a small project where I could learn how to apply multithreading to logging.
+This idea of building a multithreaded logger was given to me by Nick De Breuck when I asked him the following question: "How to learn multithreading?".

 If you need a production-ready solution, please use [spdlog][spdlog].